powtac/Volxbibel-RTF-Export/README.md

 ### How to use
 Rename `/config/config.template.php` into `config.php` and set the MediaWiki server name into `WIKI_SERVER`, with `http://` but no trailing `/`.

 Add `WIKI_USER` and `WIKI_PASSWORD` for a wiki user which has the rights to export data from the wiki.

 ### Requirements
 * PHP > 5

-PEAR Packages and all their dependencies:
+PEAR Packages and all their dependencies, see `/config/bootstrap.php`:
 * HTTP_Request
 * Text_Wiki
 * Text_Wiki_Mediawiki

 They can be installed by `pear install --force --alldeps Text_Wiki_Mediawiki`.

 ### Support or Contact
 Please fill in a [Issue](https://github.com/powtac/Volxbibel-RTF-Export/issues).